 In addition to internal operational needs and concerns, staff are also faced with the challenge of supporting the implementation of the Hurontario Light Rail Transit (LRT) project.
 To support the LRT construction deadlines, the City must have a new system in place no later than Q4 of 2024.
 The City's failure to implement a new dependable ATMS software could pose delays and cost overruns to the Hurontario Light Rail Transit (LRT) project.
-Phase 1 of the ATMS deployment is aimed at bringing fifteen (15) Hurontario Light Rail Transit (LRT) signalized intersections online.
-An additional one hundred intersections would be brought online during subsequent deployment phases in 2025 under the same contract.

-Additionally, the ATMS monitors and controls other systems such as ZUM Transit Signal Priority, Emergency Vehicle Preemption, Intelligent Count Station, and the future deployment of the School Zone Flasher System.
+Additionally, the ATMS monitors and controls other systems such as ZUM Transit Signal Priority, Emergency Vehicle Preemption, Intelligent Count Stations, and the future deployment of the School Zone Flasher System.
 All these systems would be impacted by a ATMS system outage, therefore, the impact of an ATMS system outage expands beyond the operation of traffic signals.